uselagoon/lagoon-sync/README.md

 We are using [goreleaser](https://github.com/goreleaser/goreleaser) for the official build, release and publish steps that will be run from a GitHub Action on a pushed tag event.

-Prior to that, we locally test our release to ensure that it will successfully build with `make release-test`.
+Prior to that, we can locally test our release to ensure that it will successfully build with `make release-test`.
 If compiling was successful we can commit our changes and then run `make release-[patch|minor|major]` to tag with next release number and it will push up to GitHub.
 A GitHub action will then be triggered which will publish the official release using goreleaser.